luxe/unilang/README.md

 # UniLang
-Unilang is a universal programming language.
+UniLang is a universal programming language.
-It's focused on unifying concepts from other languages into a single language.
-This can be accomplished through various design decisions:
+It is the unification of all programming concepts without syntax.
+It is a higher level language above all high level languages.
+It was built to improve the effeciency of the modern software engineer.

+# how is this done?
- - we use unicode tokens to provide a feature rich language while avoiding complexities in syntax and parsing
+ - it uses unique unicode tokens to provide a feature rich textual language while avoiding the complexities of syntax and parsing
- - we consider GUIs as legitimate enrichment on ... gotta go eat.  finish this later.
+ - GUIs are also built on top for projectional editing capability
+ - the transcompiler is heavily customizable.

+Keep in mind, your opinion of the language doesn't matter because it's not for you.
+Unilang will transcompile down into anything.

+Go ahead an circle-jerk about the trivialities you think are important in languages.
+Unilang will meet your misguided inexperienced opinions.